ickerio/cits3403/README.md

 - Users can interpret given words or phrases in their unique style, resulting in a diverse range of sketches and interpretations.

 Engagement:
-- Leaderboards and scoring mechanisms encourage friendly competition and motivate users to improve their drawing and guessing skills.
+- The leaderboard page encourages friendly competition between the users and motivates quicker guessing
 - The guessing mechanism encourages users to interact with each other's sketches as the 'guesser' will be submitting their interpretations of the item.

 ### Group Members